php-kit/composer-bower-plugin/README.md

 You may then copy the relevant source code files from the installation directory to a public web directory, using your favorite build tool.

-##### The following information refers to functionality that is not yet available

-To automate that process, `composer-bower-plugin` exposes a hook for running your build script.

-On `composer.json`, you can specify an `extra.bower.scripts.post-update-cmd` key, indicating a class and method name to be invoked or, alternatively, the name and arguments of a command-line executable script/program.

-> `post-update-cmd` will run for both *install* and *update* events.

-> Script hooks will only run first for the main `composer.json`.
-Packages cannot specify their own scripts.

 ## License

 This library is open-source software licensed under the BSD-2-Clause license (see the accompanying `COPYING` file).